It’s no “Bismuth” but once you remove that expectation, “Gem Harvest” holds up remarkably well.

 I realize I’ve rambled on considerably to make a simple point that “Gem Harvest” works under the double-length format because like “Bismuth” it’s a shining example of one of the other two types of Steven Universe episode but I feel it’s important to stress because it highlights the amount of thought and care that goes into the series production while also communicating the episodes strength fairly well.
 In a contrast to Bismuth, Andy’s reunion isn’t a celebration but an argument as he learns that Greg has supplanted the DeMayo family with a new one only to eventually won over by Steven, basically an inversion of what happened in “Bismuth” (though the situation was a bit more complicated), which adds just another layer into the decision to run this episodes a full twenty-two minutes.

 The episode by itself is an entertaining piece about an estranged family, and how the affection of one child can mend the fences.
 There’s a lot of great moments of affection and care throughout from basically everyone, even if it’s entirely misguided like Pearl’s thought of everyone marrying everyone (which is the funniest moment by far), making this episode feel comfortable and cozy, something the best holiday specials should accomplish.
 It’s a bit hard to describe when the episode speaks for itself so well but I will simply state that I really enjoyed Andy and the family drama surrounding him.
 To the point where I’m a little disappointed more time wasn’t allocated to addressing his relationship with Greg, scenes where he finds out about Rose’s loss, his bitter side remarks like how he wasn’t use to holding nephews, and the entirety of the plane climax really make the episode feel special, and present familial drama in a more grounded way than the series has ever done.
-It’s still a bit of a shame that Steven meaningfully connecting with Andy mended the rift between him and Greg, but it worked as an effective way to frame the power of family so it’s a huge issue.
+It’s still a bit of a shame that Steven meaningfully connecting with Andy mended the rift between him and Greg, but it worked as an effective way to frame the power of family so it’s not a huge issue.
 Finally, I like how Andy’s isolation was showcased throughout the episode.
 At times it was a bit overt, with Andy outright stating it while discussing his adventures in flight but the visual symbolism with the pieces on the cake was a nice touch.
 It would’ve come across a bit hackneyed but avoided it by providing context and pacing to it.
 Having Andy attempt to pass the cake on, only for everyone to eventually pass it back to him followed by him immediately getting drown out by the in-jokes and intimate conversations before highlighting the pieces on the cake allowed for the emotions to settle.
 Rather than use the symbolism to convey the emotions and situation, it’s used to accentuate them.

 Outside of Andy, there’s still plenty of lovely character moments interspersed throughout for the rest of our characters.
 One of my favorites was Pearl defining the superiority of their ‘Greg’ and the quick conversation between Steven and Garnet afterwards is even better.
 But more interesting than the ‘A-Team’ is the ‘B-Team’, Peridot and Lapis.
 The episode began with us learning that both of them have took up farming in the hopes to create a companion for them.
 Disappointed when they discovered that corn does in fact not talk, Steven hoped to raise their spirits by licking a pumpkin dog into existence.
 As adorable as Pumpkin is, name included, what I really love about this is how close is shows Peridot and Lapis got.
 Seeing them actively seeking out a pet/child and their elation upon receiving one is great but perhaps just as striking is their mutual ability to find the humor in the horror that is Lapis’ life.
 I don’t think it’s any mistake that this was inserted into a scene that defined closeness by the laughter of shared experiences.